scpwiki/wikijump/deepwell/README.md

 This runs a local instance of DEEPWELL with the given configuration file.
 When debugging (i.e. on `--features local` only), you can also pass in `-w` or `--watch-files` to have the process to restart automatically when the configuration file or any localization files change.

+This does not seem to work with Docker, so you should instead manually stop the `api` container and run it locally with the flag.
+That will properly watch changes and restart itself.

 ### Testing

 Tests have not yet been implemented, but when they are, run: